Gradient Estimates For $\Delta u + a(x)u\log u + b(x)u = 0$ and its Parabolic Counterpart Under Integral Ricci Curvature Bounds: Preliminaries and Notations

 \section{\textbf{Preliminaries and Notations}}

-In our study, we need to use the following theorem which claims the local Sobolev embedding is valid under some geometric conditions on integral Ricci curvature bounds. \begin{theorem}[{\cite{DWZ}}, Corollary 4.6] For $p>\frac{n}{2}$ and $0<r\leq1$, there exist a constant $k=k(n,p)>0$ and some $C_S=C_S(n,r)$ such that if $\kappa(p,1)\leq k$, there hold that
+In the following arguments presented in this paper, we need to use the following theorem which claims the local Sobolev embedding is valid under some geometric conditions on integral Ricci curvature bounds. \begin{theorem}[{\cite{DWZ}}, Corollary 4.6] For $p>\frac{n}{2}$ and $0<r\leq1$, there exist a constant $k=k(n,p)>0$ and some $C_S=C_S(n,r)$ such that if $\kappa(p,1)\leq k$, there hold that

 and

 for any $f\in C^{\infty}_0(B(x,r))$.
 Here we need to point out that $C_S$ in (\ref{1.3}) and (\ref{1.4}) are different from each other, but for simplicity, we use the same symbol.
 Also, $C_S$ has the form $C_S=C(n)r$, so $C_S$ is in the scale proportional to $r$. \end{theorem}